-In order to facilitate our blended learning approach, all children have access to a virtual learning environment (School360) which they can access both at school and home.
-The interface for Early Years is simplified, with children guided to a selection of resources chosen by their class teacher.
-Key Stage 1 and 2 children have access to a wider range of resources, including Google Drive and Classroom.
+All children have access to a virtual learning environment (School360) which they can access both at school and home.
+The interface for Early Years and Key Stage 1 is simplified, with children guided to a selection of resources chosen by their class teacher.
+Key Stage 2 children have access to a wider range of resources, including Google Drive and Classroom.